polterguy/phosphorusfive/plugins/p5.lambda/README.md

 The above *[if]* will yield true, since it is given a constant, having the value of boolean true.
 If we exchanged the value to false, it would not create our widget.
-If you exchange the type declaration of your object though, to string, which is the implicit type, with the following code, you would see something else.
+If you exchange the type declaration of your object though, to string, which is the implicit type, with the following code, you would see something different.

 ```
 if:false
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

 This is because all string literals, automatically converts to _true_ for your conditional Active Events.
-Think of this as "implicit conversion" to boolean values, according to "does there exist something".
+Think of this as implicit conversion to boolean values, according to _"does there exist something"_.
 Meaning, not equals null is the implicit logic of your conditional events.
 You could do this with any other types you wish, for instance integer numbers too.

 ```
 if:int:1
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!